GLB-EVIDEN-TCA/virtual-grocer/README.md

 - [Azure OpenAI](https://aka.ms/oai/access) resource or an account with [OpenAI](https://platform.openai.com).
 - [Visual Studio Code](https://code.visualstudio.com/Download) **(Optional)**

-To launch the application, you simply need to run the back-end API server.
+To launch the application, you simply need to run the back-end server application.

-1. Open up a terminal (Ctrl+Shift+`) and navigate to `VirtualGrocer/src/`
+1. Open up a terminal and navigate to `virtual-grocer/src/Eviden.VirtualGrocer/Server/`
 2. Run `dotnet build` to build the project.
-3. Run `dotnet watch InventoryPoc.Web/Server/InventoryPoc.Web.Server.csproj`
+3. Run `dotnet watch` to launch the project.

-> This will, for now, deploy the project locally to `localhost:44321`.
-In future implementation, we will set up ARM to deploy to a cluster.
+> This will, for now, deploy the project locally.
+In future implementation, we will set up an ARM template to cloud-deploy to an Azure tenant.

 ## Usage

 1. In the browser, you can see the web application has loaded.
 ![](https://github.com/GLB-EVIDEN-TCA/virtual-grocer/blob/main/src/Grocer.png)
 2. Type into the textbox to ask the chatbot any grocery-related questions you may have.